Louis De Jaeger: The Biggest Tree Plant

 Together with Belgian social entrepreneurs he founded The Biggest Tree Plant.
 With this campaign they call on citizens to plant as many trees as possible in their own gardens.
 They also held the largest food forest crowdfunding campaign in the world in which more than one hundred landowners participated, with a total of one hundred hectares of potential new food forest to be added.

 Author

 Since 2018, Louis De Jaeger has written more than 50 opinion pieces for De Standaard, De Morgen, Knack, Knack Weekend and MO* magazine.
 He made his debut with his book: We eten ons dood: How we can save the world with our agriculture, published by Houtekiet.
 The book spent several weeks in the top 10 in science.
-Currently, he is writing a book on food forest design.
+He wrote a book on food forest design..
+In 2025, his book: SOS: Save Our Soils was released, with a foreword by Allan Savory.

 Filmmaker

 Louis De Jaeger made an award-winning documentary about food forests: FoodForest (2022) in which he travels around Belgium with his foldable bike in search of the stories of Belgian food forest pioneers.
 He collaborated with award-winning Dutch filmmaker Daan Jongbloed.
 The film was selected for film festivals in Canada, Italy, Brazil, India and Australia, among others.
-De Jaeger also composed the soundtrack for this film.
+De Jaeger also composed the soundtrack for this film..
+He recently co-written and starred in Eat More Trees.